19 Popular New Year’s Resolutions Experts Say to Never Ever Make

 Do you have a repeat resolution that always shows up on your New Year’s list but never gets accomplished?
 Whether it’s starting a business, writing a book, making a job change, or another big goal in your life, if you’ve been procrastinating doing it, simply resolving to make it happen won’t work, says Ana Jovanovic, a psychologist and life coach with Parenting Pod.
 “There’s a reason for why you are delaying and that reason must be dealt with if you want to make a change,” she explains.
 “Maybe the activity is making you feel anxious.
 Maybe it’s confronting you with a fear of failure.
 Maybe it’s boring you, or maybe you are nervous about the consequences.”

 Smarter resolution: “I’m going to look at why I have made this resolution every year and resolve any underlying issues.”
+You might want to try adding some of these ways to increase productivity to your life, instead.

 “I’m going to follow this popular diet and lose 30 pounds in 30 days!”